AMReX-Astro/MAESTROeX/docs/dev/_sources/Godunov.rst.txt

 We call make_edge_scal to compute :math:`\rho^{'\edge}, X_k^{\edge},
 (\rho h)^{'\edge}`, and :math:`\Ubt^{\edge}` at each edge.
-The procedure is the same for each quantitiy, so we shall simply denote the scalar as :math:`s`.
+The procedure is the same for each quantity, so we shall simply denote the scalar as :math:`s`.
 We always need to compute :math:`\rho'` and :math:`X_k` to faces, and the choice of energy prediction is as follows: